The Role of Texture in Creating Cozy Interiors

 Layering texture interior design

 Layering different textures adds depth and visual interest to a room.
-This technique involves combining various materials and finishes, such as layering a wool throw over a linen sofa or placing a jute rug on a wooden floor.
+This technique combines various materials and finishes, such as layering a wool throw over a linen sofa or placing a jute rug on a wooden floor.
 The key is to create a cohesive look that feels natural and inviting.

 Techniques for Layering Textures